smikhalevski/doubter/README.md

 <dt><code>context</code></dt>
 <dd>

-The custom context that can be accessed from custom check callbacks, refinement predicates, transformers, and fallback functions.
+The custom context that can be accessed from custom check callbacks, refinement predicates, alteration callbacks, converters, and fallback functions.
 Refer to [Parsing context](#parsing-context) section for more details.

 </dd>
 <dt><code>errorMessage</code></dt>